chocolatey/choco-wiki/AutomaticPackages.md

 There are currently two methods that can be used to maintain automatic packages:

-- Using [Chocolatey Package Updater](https://chocolatey.org/packages/ChocolateyPackageUpdater) with 3rd party tool [Ketarin](https://chocolatey.org/packages/ketarin).
+- RECOMMENDED - Using only Powershell via [Automatic Update module AU](https://github.com/majkinetor/au).
-- Using only Powershell via [Automatic Update module AU](https://github.com/majkinetor/au).
+- DEPRECATED - Using [Chocolatey Package Updater](https://chocolatey.org/packages/ChocolateyPackageUpdater) with 3rd party tool [Ketarin](https://chocolatey.org/packages/ketarin).

 ## Automatic Updater (AU)